 Consider, for instance, the bike path in the northern city of Groningen pictured above.
 The bike path is the paved part!
 This specific section goes through a park, but it is integrated into a network of routes that criss-cross the city in all directions, including numerous segments that are physically separated from or wholly independent of automobile routes, as depicted here.
 Note also the segregation of bike and pedestrian tracks, a very common feature here.

 There are also ubiquitous cycling-specific direction signs in the cities and towns as well as throughout the countryside.
 Many of them are differentiated by colour and style appropriate to local or inter-urban routes, longer distance regional traverses, and recreational routes.
 The direction sign post pictured above is in Maastricht.

 And you will find dedicated bike lanes separate from automobile routes along national highways between town and city centres.
 I shot the video below, enraptured, soon after arriving here last September.

-Yes, this is quite typical here.
+Yes, this is quite typical in the Netherlands.
 Watch and weep ye long suffering North American cyclists.